Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 The two most popular districts are Union Square and Fisherman's Wharf.
 Both have plenty of brand name and local options.
 It's also where the largest concentration of hotels is located.

 So, how do you decide which is best?
 Read on to learn more about selecting the right district as well as some specific hotel recommendations for each.
-I've also include a few options in some of my favorite, more local areas.
+I've also included a few options in some of my favorite, more local areas.

 One of the best places to stay in San Francisco is in Union Square.
 It's the perfect choice for those visiting for the first time or those that have visited already.

-The reason this is such a great choice is that it's centrally located, you can easily access public transportation, and there are a wide range of options from budget accommodations to five star gems.
+The reason this is such a great choice is that it's centrally located, you can easily access public transportation, and there are a wide range of options from budget accommodations to five-star gems.

 In Union Square, you are walking distance to high-end and budget-friendly shopping, a variety of restaurants, and fun areas to enjoy our nightlife.
-You are also just a quick walk or cab ride away from AT&T Park where you can catch an SF Giants game, the theater district where you can see a traveling Broadway show, or unique districts such as Chinatown, North Beach, and Nob Hill.
+You are also just a quick walk or cab ride away from Oracle Park where you can catch an SF Giants game, the theater district where you can see a traveling Broadway show, or unique districts such as Chinatown, North Beach, and Nob Hill.

 You can also easily get to the attractions and activities in Fisherman's Wharf.
-It's about a 20 to 25 minute ride by bus or historic street car.
+It's about a 20 to 25-minute ride by bus or historic streetcar.

 When I'm asked about the best places to stay in San Francisco, Union Square is my answer most of the time.

-Here are a few of the top rated hotels in this district.
+Here are a few of the top-rated hotels in this district.

 Things to Do in Union Square: Find tips and ideas on what there is to see and do here.
 It also includes information on places close by.
 Discover more here.